-In each park, there are dozens of mammal species.
-You'll notice there are many different species of small rodents that eat plants, and many different species of small carnivores that eat the rodents (and bats that eat insects) but far fewer species of large and very large mammals.
-(You can also select "vascular plant" species in the park, and you'll see many times more plant species than the number of mammal species).
+In the park, there are dozens of mammal species.
+You'll notice there are many different species of small rodents that eat plants, and many different species of small carnivores that eat the rodents, but far fewer species of large and very large mammals.
+You can also select "vascular plant" species in the park, and you'll see many times more plant species than the number of mammal species.